MithravindaU/emotionpulse-ai/README.md

 ## 🚀 Overview

-EmotionPulse AI is an intelligent facial emotion recognition system capable of detecting and classifying human emotions using computer vision and deep learning techniques.
+EmotionPulse AI is a A beginner-friendly machine learning project that explores facial emotion recognition using computer vision techniques.
+The system classifies facial images into emotion categories and demonstrates the workflow of data preprocessing, model training, and prediction using Python-based ML tools.

 ---

 ## 🧠 Technologies Used

 - Python
+- NumPy
 - OpenCV
-- TensorFlow / Keras
+- TensorFlow/Keras (if used)
-- CNN
+- Matplotlib

 ---

 ## 📊 Features

-- Real-time emotion detection
-- Facial expression analysis
+- Image preprocessing
-- Deep learning-based classification
+- Emotion classification
-- Webcam emotion recognition
+- Prediction visualization
+- Basic model evaluation

 ---